 Radiation therapy has been used in the treatment of a variety of disorders.
 Examples include prostate, cervical, and rectal cancers.
-Special care is taken by the doctors who specialize in the treatment of cancer using radiation (radiation oncologists) to minimize radiation exposure.
+Special care is taken by the healthcare providers who specialize in the treatment of cancer using radiation (radiation oncologists) to minimize radiation exposure.
 But in spite of their best efforts, significant rectal injury remains a far too common side-effect.
 Symptoms of radiation injury to the rectum (radiation proctitis) or the rectum and sigmoid colon (radiation proctosigmoiditis) are quite variable.
-They can occur weeks to years after radiation exposure.
-In this article I will highlight the different injury patterns and discuss available therapies.
+They can occur weeks to years after exposure.

 Acute Radiation Injury